ENGFAKAYODE/Causes-of-child-and-infant-mortality-rates-in-Africa/README.md

 ## INSIGHTS

 ### 1. Socioeconomic Factors
-a.
-Poverty and Wealth Inequities:

-"Very Poor" wealth group has the highest number of deaths.
+a. **Poverty and Wealth Inequities:** The "Very Poor" wealth group has the highest number of deaths.
 The heatmap indicates a strong negative correlation between the wealth quintile and mortality rates (e.g., -0.46).
 Wealthier populations have better access to healthcare, nutrition and education.
 Poverty leads to poor living conditions, malnutrition and inability to afford health services.

-b.
-Health Insurance Coverage: Low insurance coverage (-0.26 correlation with under-fifteen mortality) limits access to essential maternal and infant healthcare services.
+b. **Health Insurance Coverage:** Low insurance coverage (-0.26 correlation with under-fifteen mortality) limits access to essential maternal and infant healthcare services.
 This exacerbates disparities between socioeconomic groups.

-c.
-Education and Awareness: Lack of education especially among mothers, reduces awareness of proper child care, hygiene and vaccination importance.
+c. **Education and Awareness:** Lack of education especially among mothers, reduces awareness of proper child care, hygiene and vaccination importance.
 Correlation between wealth and maternal health outcomes highlights that uneducated or impoverished communities are at a greater risk.

 ### 2. Healthcare Factors
-a.
-Inadequate Access to Skilled Birth Attendants: The strong negative correlation (-0.50) between skilled health staff attendance and mortality rates indicates that many births occur without professional care.
+a. **Inadequate Access to Skilled Birth Attendants:** The strong negative correlation (-0.50) between skilled health staff attendance and mortality rates indicates that many births occur without professional care.
 Poor infrastructure and insufficient healthcare personnel contribute to preventable deaths during birth.

-b.
-Maternal Health Support: Correlation between maternal deaths and infant mortality (+0.88) indicates poor maternal health has a direct impact on child survival rates.
+b. **Maternal Health Support:** Correlation between maternal deaths and infant mortality (+0.88) indicates poor maternal health has a direct impact on child survival rates.
 Lack of prenatal and postnatal care increases risks for birth complications and premature births.

-c.
-Insufficient Vaccination Coverage: Vaccine-preventable diseases like measles, tetanus, meningitis and malaria (mentioned in the causes of death) remain prevalent in regions with limited vaccination programs.
+c. **Insufficient Vaccination Coverage:** Vaccine-preventable diseases like measles, tetanus, meningitis and malaria (mentioned in the causes of death) remain prevalent in regions with limited vaccination programs.
 It has a correlation of (-0.52) with the overall deaths

-d.
-Overburdened and Underfunded Health Systems: Limited funding, equipment shortages and overburdened facilities in rural and poor areas reduce the quality of care.
+d. **Overburdened and Underfunded Health Systems:** Limited funding, equipment shortages and overburdened facilities in rural and poor areas reduce the quality of care.

 ## RECOMMENDATION

 ### 1. Address Gaps in Vaccination Coverage
 Challenge Identified: High mortality from vaccine-preventable diseases such as measles, tetanus, and meningitis.

-Solutions:
+**Solutions:**
 - **Strengthen Immunization Programs:**
 Scale up outreach programs to reach remote and underserved areas.
 Deploy mobile vaccination clinics in rural areas where healthcare facilities are lacking.